 The job employment opportunities outlook for medical sonographers is projected to grow 19 percent from 2020 to 2030, faster than the average for all occupations per the BLS.
 The projected increase in the number of jobs is largely related to the aging population of baby boomers.
-More ultrasound technicians will be needed as imaging technology will be used as a major tool in making diagnoses as to cardiovascular disease and more.
+More ultrasound technicians will be needed as imaging technology will be used as a major tool in making diagnoses of cardiovascular disease and more.

 The career path options for an ultrasound technician depend on your interests.
-Many ultrasound technicians train in two or three specialties while obtaining their Diagnostic Medical Sonographer certification.
+Many technicians train in two or three specialties while obtaining their Diagnostic Medical Sonographer certification.
 From there, you can train in a subspecialty or gain other specialty certifications, such as an OB/GYN ultrasound technician training and obtaining certification in vascular technology.
 Diversification can help you become more well-rounded and open up more opportunities for advancement.

 - Lead Sonographer